jmonlong/variant_annotation_wf/README.md

 tabix -b 2 -e 2 -s 1 dbNSFP4.3.small.txt.gz
 ```

-If we keep only information about GERP and CADD, the file size decreases from 35G to about 2G.
+If we keep only information about GERP, CADD and MetaRNN, the file size decreases from 35G to about 2G.